ItalyPaleAle/calendar-next-demo/README.md

 # Next on my calendar - Demo app

-This is a demo JAMstack application (JavaScript, API, pre-rendered Markup), showcasing how apps that are completely client-side can have dynamic capabilities by relying on third-party APIs such as those powered by Office 365 and the Microsoft Graph.
+This is a demo JAMstack application (JavaScript, API, pre-rendered Markup), showcasing how apps that are completely client-side can have dynamic capabilities by relying on third-party APIs, such as those powered by Office 365 and the Microsoft Graph.
 It also includes the ability to be deployed on the distributed web using the [Inter-Planetary File System](https://ipfs.io?utm_source=github&utm_medium=referral&utm_campaign=italypaleale-calendar-next-demo) (IPFS).

 > Learn more: [Your next app might not have a backend](https://withblue.ink/2019/11/16/your-next-app-may-not-have-a-backend.html?utm_source=github&utm_medium=referral&utm_campaign=italypaleale-calendar-next-demo)